 You might find it helpful to talk to a counsellor.
-Free one-to-one counselling is available to friends and family members at our affiliated cancer support centres.
-Talk to your GP or see page 101.
+The Irish Cancer Society funds free one-to-one counselling for friends and family members remotely or in person at many local cancer support centres.
+Talk to your GP or see page 117.